 Not all primers are the same.

-This article reviews the top 10 best primers for painting plastic and metal miniatures!
+Here are the 10 best primers for painting plastic and metal miniatures:

 - Citadel Model Primer